 Speech and Debate Club

-A team of students gather to debate competition styles practiced around the world, including (but not limited to!) extemporaneous speaking, policy debate or public forum.
+A team of students gathers to debate competition styles practiced around the world, including (but not limited to!) extemporaneous speaking, policy debate, or public forum.

-Completing an internship is an excellent way to show that you are genuinely interested in this field!
+Completing an internship is an excellent way to show that you are genuinely interested in the field and that you have hands-on experience in a legal setting.
 Securing an internship will showcase your ability to succeed in a professional environment and allow you to develop skills around interpersonal communication, professionalism, and self-determination.
-It’s crucial to know where to look for a political science or legal internship.
 Here are several internship programs to consider:

 DOI Pathways Program